-At Opticare Vision Center in Cherry Grove, our priority is to help you keep your eyes safe all year round.
+At Opticare Vision Center, our priority is to help you keep your eyes safe all year round.
 Below you'll find our top 7 eye care tips this holiday season.

 Holiday Eye Care Tips